As Coronavirus Panic Spreads, So Do the Scams

 The same is true for Gwyneth Paltrow, the world-famous actress turned purveyor of quack medicine.
 Her company, Goop, is known for Yoni eggs and the promotion of potentially dangerous treatments like colonic irrigation (the process is as unpleasant as it sounds), also addresses COVID-19 on its website.
 Some of its advice is perfectly legitimate: Wash your hands!
 Disinfect your filthy phone!
 Get vaccinated, which prevents other potentially illnesses if not COVID-19.
 But this being Goop, the page also highlights entries on the flu-prevention properties of elderberry chew (scientifically, there are none) and an interview with a “holistic practitioner” about what to do to prevent colds and flu.
 Among her recommendations: the Goop Wellness Balls in the Air vitamin regimen, which at best offers no measurable health benefit and at worst, makes the unlucky consumer smell really bad.

-If vitamins aren’t your jam, Beni Johnson, the influential senior pastor of Bethel Church in Redding, California, recommends oil of oregano as a COVID-19 cure.
+If vitamins aren’t your jam, then Beni Johnson, the influential senior pastor of Bethel Church in Redding, California, recommends oil of oregano as a COVID-19 cure.

 Johnson and Bethel Church previously made headlines last year, after they held a series of worship services to pray for the physical resurrection of a dead child.
-At the time, representatives for the church told the Washington Post that the congregation “believes in the accounts of healing and physical resurrection found in the Bible (Matthew 10:8), and that the miracles they portray are possible today,” But grief can’t raise a child from the dead, and oil of oregano can’t cure COVID-19.
+At the time, representatives for the church told the Washington Post that the congregation “believes in the accounts of healing and physical resurrection found in the Bible (Matthew 10:8), and that the miracles they portray are possible today,” but grief can’t raise a child from the dead, and oil of oregano can’t cure COVID-19.
 Nothing can, at least not right now.

-But for some people, a pandemic is a business opportunity as well as a public health crisis.
+But for some people, a pandemic is a business opportunity as well as a public-health crisis.
 On her popular Instagram account, Moon Juice founder Amanda Chantal Bacon advertised her own products to fearful browsers:

 Bacon’s “planet-based alchemy” sounds exciting, but her herbal blends have no proven medicinal qualities.
 The regime she outlines on her Instagram post is pricey, too: An order of Power Dust will set you back $38.
 The SuperYou supplement, which contains Shatavari root extract and Ashwagandha root and leaf extract, among other items, is $49.
-In a similar fashion, multi-level marketing companies like doTerra and YoungLiving, which specialize in essential oils and exaggerate their medical benefits, stand to profit mightily from a frightened public.
-So do individual homeopaths and corporations like Boiron USA, which sells homeopathic remedies like Oscillococcinum in chains like Wegman’s and Whole Foods Market.
+In a similar fashion, multilevel marketing companies like doTerra and YoungLiving, which specialize in essential oils and exaggerate their medical benefits, stand to profit mightily from a frightened public.
+So do individual homeopaths and corporations like Boiron USA, which sells homeopathic remedies like Oscillococcinum in chains like Wegmans and Whole Foods Market.

 Edzard Ernst, a physician and retired professor of complementary medicine at Exeter University, told Intelligencer in an interview that as COVID-19 became a widespread crisis, homeopaths “came out in force claiming that their number one remedy, ‘Oscillococcinum’ for flu, should also be used for the new virus.”
 But it doesn’t have any real medical purpose, he explained.
 “This remedy consists of duck heart and liver diluted at a ratio of 1:10 400, which corresponds not even to one molecule from the duck per universe,” he said.
 “The remedy does not even work against the flu, not to mention the coronavirus.”